tribbloid/shapesafe/README.md

 Shapesafe works most efficiently if dimensions of all tensors are either constants (represented by `shapesafe.core.arity.Const`), or unchecked (represented by `shapesafe.core.arity.Unchecked`, meaning that it has no constraint or symbol, and should be ignored in validation).
 In practice, this can reliably support the majority of applied linear algebra / ML use cases.
-Support for algebra of variable shapes (with symbol, represented by `shapesafe.core.arity.Var`) will be gradually enabled in future releases.
+Support for symbolic algebra for shape variables (represented by `shapesafe.core.arity.Var`) will be gradually enabled in future releases.

 ##### Upgrade to Scala 3